Skip to main content

 ENG 101: English Composition

 This introductory composition course will help you develop and express ideas effectively for a variety of personal and professional purposes, audiences, and occasions.
-During the course, you will complete five major written projects, maintain a writer’s journal, learn and apply a variety of concepts in the field of rhetoric and composition, and create an ePortfolio where you will showcase your work and your evolving identity as a writer.

 Duration

-Self-paced or Instructor-led (8 weeks)
+On Demand or Session Based (8 weeks)

 University Credits